The people of Kenwood House, Hampstead

 Born in 1761, Dido Belle (pictured above left with her cousin) was the illegitimate daughter of Sir John Lindsay and an enslaved black woman called Maria Bell.
 It’s believed that Dido was conceived during one of her father’s trips to Jamaica as an Royal Navy officer.

-Dido, Maria and her stepfather were living in London by 1766, before Dido was moved to Kenwood House to be raised by Lord Mansfield, her father’s uncle (see below); by this time, her mother had moved back to Jamaica.
+Dido, Maria and her stepfather were living in London by 1766, before Dido was moved to Kenwood House to be raised by Lord Mansfield, her father’s uncle.
+By this time, her mother had moved back to Jamaica.

 While records of her annual allowance suggest that her status within the household was below that of the rest of her family at Kenwood, Dido was raised as a lady.
 She was taught to read, write and play music, and supervised Kenwood’s dairy — a task normally given to the lady of the house.

 As a mixed-race gentlewoman living in London at the height of the slave trade, Dido’s status within the house was extremely unusual for the time.
 Visitors to the house commented on her closeness to her cousin Elizabeth; in the only known painting of Dido (above) she is dressed in expensive clothes like her cousin, however, the fruit she carries and her turban suggest that she is still considered different.

 Her uncle’s will left Dido with less inheritance than her cousin, although this may have also been because she was illegitimate.

 According to her father’s obituary, Dido’s personality and skills gained ‘the highest respect from all his Lordship’s relations and visitants’.
 She never returned to Jamaica; instead, she moved to Pimlico where she lived with her husband and three children until her death in 1804.

 The second of our notable Kenwood residents is Dido Belle’s great uncle (and Robert Adam’s patron) William Murray, 1st Earl of Mansfield, who bought the house for £4,000 in 1754.